 – the number of store views your Magento store has during reindexing

-For that reason, large websites opt to have the reindexing process be done automatically once per day, usually at a very late hour, so that users don’t encounter performance issues.
+For that reason, large websites opt to have the reindexing process be done automatically once per day.
+This is usually at a very late hour so that users don’t encounter performance issues.
 This can be done by setting up a cron job on your server with the command mentioned in the manual indexing section above.

 Magento cache management